lmu-cmsi371-spring2017/assignments/parameterized-sprite-library.md

 Your functions’ drawing commands should be _parameterized by a separate model object_.
 That is, your functions should accept an object parameter whose properties affect how something gets drawn.
 For example, if you decide to draw a cartoon character, you can supply an object with a property that states how open or closed its eyes are.
 Or, you might draw a box with a hinged lid, and its object might state how open, in degrees, the lid should be.

 ### Draw Around the Origin, Transform to Test
-One set of characteristics that you _shouldn’t_ parameterize is whole-object movement, rotation, or scal- ing.
+One set of characteristics that you _shouldn’t_ parameterize is whole-object movement, rotation, or scaling.
 These can be done independently by using the `translate`, `scale`, and `rotate` functions, as seen in class.

 Also as mentioned in class, center your drawing code around the origin.
 You can invoke `translate` before calling your sprite function to draw it at the desired location.
 Similarly, `scale` and `rotate` will resize and turn your entire sprite, respectively.
 You may play with these in your demonstration pages (described next).